2025 AHL Skills Competition

 Olle Lycksell, Lehigh Valley Phantoms (PHL)

-Lycksell is someone who has been on the brink of breaking through with the Philadelphia Flyers, and he might just have done it.
-He has been on NHL recall for three weeks at this point.
-A John Tortorella line-up is not an easy one to crack, and Lycksell found himself being a healthy scratch for a spell following that recall.
-He has gotten himself a more regular spin lately with the Flyers.
+Lycksell is someone who has been on the brink of breaking through with the Philadelphia Flyers, and he might be even closer now.
+He had been on NHL recall for a few weeks.
+A John Tortorella line-up is not an easy one to crack, but Lycksell got into six games with the big club.
+Now back with Lehigh Valley, he's already scored three goals over his first three games back in the AHL.

 Brian Pinho, Bridgeport Islanders (NYI)